ParaMilitary 2 G-10 Plain Edge

 Endura4 Lightweight Flat Ground Knife

 Flat ground or flat grind blades are paramilitary and military use, giving you ample power when pegged downward.
 They focus on a rivet-style blade end, while Endura4 Lightweight Flat Ground Knife finds a hybrid between a folding knife model and flat ground.
 Screwed-together bolt-down construction gives you flexibility while providing a dependable hold on your blade.
 With phosphor bronze washers and skeletonized internal liners made up of steel, you get power and color variation apart from the hazard orange hilt material.
 Your blade comes just under four inches, and provides the power and strength of all Spyderco products.
+For more great knives, check out our diving knives review.

 - Weight0.16 ounces